thiagosantos1/CNN_Find_Glasses/README.md

 # Results

-1) The overal accuracy of our model is 98%.
+* The overal accuracy of our model is 98%.
 It was achied with the following configuration:
+  1) Number of STEPS   = 50000
+  2) Batch Size        = 40
+  3) Learning Rate     = 0.00001
+  4) Size Hidden Layer = 64
+  5) Training Size     = 80%
+  6) Test Size         = 80%

 # How to run our solution